 Now we'll start by looking at our existing app design.
 When we use the AppMap template, a view model base is generated for us automatically.
 You can see this in the infrastructure of our app.
 Let’s keep this in mind as we add more content to the app.

 Just as we created the initial design, we can easily use AppMap to add pages and content using the drag and drop designer.
+(Note: The AppMap can only add items to projects that the AppMap was used to create.)
 To do that, we’ll add a new item to the project.
 Right-click the project, and select Add -> New Item.

 You might have to navigate to Visual C# -> Infragistics -> Xamarin.Forms, and then select the AppMap Item.
 The name of the item doesn’t have an effect, so we’ll click Add.
 Now we’re presented with our designer where we can drag and drop the content pages into our app design.